-Pensioners may be granted a rebate on their primary residential property.
-Which is currently a further rebate of R 250 000.
+All pensioners may be granted a rebate on their primary residential property.
+Which is currently a further rebate of R 310 000 on the market value of the property of the approved tariff.

-The rebate on property rates referred to above will be granted subject to the following criteria:

-FIRST TIME APPLICANTS:
+In order to qualify as a pensioner owner, the owner must meet these requirements:

+CRITERIA:

-- a) The primary property must be registered in the name of a natural person who own and permanently occupy that property.
-This includes co-owners who are married to each other, executors or administrators of deceased estates, Liquidators and Trustees are excluded from the rebates; - b) he or she must be the owner or "deemed owner" of the domicile property; - c) the rebate will be granted ONLY on one property; - d) The applicant must be a ratepayer of 60 years or older or if turning 60 within (1/6 31/5 of the next year)- pro-rata rebate will be granted (as stipulated in terms of Section 3(3)(b)(iii); - e) A written application must be submitted before 31 May for the financial year, - f) A certified copy of the applicant's bar-coded RSA identity document or a Smart ID card must accompany the application; and - g) Not be in receipts of an indigent subsidy at time of application h) The same provisions applicable to pensioners apply to disability grantees, except that they must produce a certified copy of a letter, issued by the Department of Social Welfare, confirming receipt of a disability grant.
+a) The primary property must be registered in the name of a natural person who own and permanently occupy that property.
+This includes co-owners who are married to each other, executors or administrators of deceased estates, Liquidators and Trustees are excluded from the rebates;

+- b) The applicant must be a ratepayer of 60 years or older; - c) He/she must be the owner or "deemed owner" of the domicile property; - d) Rebate will be granted only on one property.

+REQUIREMENTS:

+- a) Make a written application to council in the prescribed format for the financial year. - A certified copy of the applicant's bar-coded RSA identity document or a Smart ID card must accompany the application; and - c) Not be in receipts of an indigent subsidy (targeted approach) at time of application.

+The same provisions applicable to old aged pensioners apply to disability grantees, except that they must produce a certified copy of a letter, issued by the Department of Social Welfare, confirming receipt of a disability grant.

-If disability grant is temporary the letter must reflect the date and period of grant, period of grant must fall within period that rebate will be given
+If disability grant is temporary the letter must reflect the date and period of grant, period of grant must fall within period that rebate will be given.

-PENSIONERS FROM PREVIOUS FINANCIAL YEAR:
+All PENSIONER OWNERS FROM PREVIOUS FINANCIAL YEAR: